to be hunted in Fall, by a dog.

 and the leading organization working to allow fall turkey hunting with your dog.

-If you're a fall turkey dog hunter, make a contribution.
-If you're a fence sitter, read this.
+If you're a fall turkey dog hunter, don't be a fence sitter, make a contribution.

 We are firm believers in fair chase.